kragen/dernocua/text/microlisp.md

 referenced directly from a rands field rather than by way of a 1-element vector.
 This makes 44 46, 37 39, and 31 32.)

 32 memory words is 43% less space than 56.
-The ASCII version, which is inconvenient for computation, is 133 bytes, while 32 32-bit words is slightly smaller at 128 bytes — not counting the print-names of the symbols, which are shared with all of their other occurrences.
+The ASCII Scheme version, which is inconvenient for computation, is 133 bytes, while 32 32-bit words is slightly smaller at 128 bytes — not counting the print-names of the symbols, which are shared with all of their other occurrences.

 I think this sort of thing, inspired by ML ADTs, is likely to actually be *more* convenient for programming than S-expressions, as well as more space-efficient.

+#### BIBOP tagging for variant record tags ####

 A possible BIBOP-alternative approach to handling type-tags, which still doesn’t require wasting an entire word in every object, is to